jotaesteves/federated-modules-monorepo/README.md

 ### Linting

-`pnpm lint` - to launch ESLint check for the whole app.
+`pnpm lint` - to launch biome check for the whole app.

 ### Deploy